Titoudao: Television adaptation

-In 2020, the stage script of Titoudao was adapted into a full-length English drama series with a span of 13-episodes, initially available on the English television channel, Channel 5, with the casts included Malaysian actress Koe Yeet and Fann Wong.
+In 2020, the stage script of Titoudao was adapted into a full-length English drama series with a span of 13-episodes, initially available on the English television channel, Channel 5, starring Malaysian actress Koe Yeet, Fann Wong and Shawn Thia.
 It was later dubbed in Chinese in the same year and was shown on the Chinese channel, Channel 8.
-The adaptation won awards at the New York Festivals TV & Film Awards 2021 and the Asia Content Awards 2021.
-A second season was set to air on 14 March 2023, with actress Chen Liping and actor Tay Ping Hui among those new cast members joining the cast, and Koe Yeet among those reprising their roles from the first season.
+The adaptation won awards at the New York Festivals TV & Film Awards 2021 and the Asia Contents Awards 2021.
+A second season was set to air on 14 March 2023, with Chen Liping, Tay Ping Hui, Chen Yixin, Shrey Bhargava and Jason Goldwin Chang among those new cast members joining the cast, and Koe Yeet among those reprising their roles from the first season.